allynz/programmatic-chess-frontend/public/aboutString.md

             - output limit exceeded for problems involving moves
         - `INVALID_OUTPUT, INVALID_MOVE`
             - wrong output, output not adhering to requirement etc.
+        - `STALEMATE, INSUFFICIENT PIECES`
+            - chess game ends but not in a `checkmate` status.
+Refer [endings] section for more details
         - `UNKNOWN_ERROR`
             - errors other than the ones mentioned